Xinglab/lr2rmats/README.md

             second: test_data/read/samp1_short_2.fa
 # output
 output:
-    gtf: updated.gtf
+    updated_gtf: output/updated.gtf
+    ucsc_known: output/ucsc_known.gff
+    ucsc_novel: output/ucsc_novel.gff
+    stats: output/stats_summary.txt

 ```

 ### <a name="input"></a>Input files
-`genome.fa` is the genome file in FASTA format.
+`genome.fa`: genome file in FASTA format.

-`original.gtf` is the original existing gene annotation file, `rRNA.gtf` is the GTF file for all the ribosomal RNA.
+`original.gtf`: original existing gene annotation file.

+`rRNA.gtf`: GTF file for all the ribosomal RNA.
+Long-read alignment that overlaps with rRNA will be skipped.

-`samp1_long.fa` is long-read data of sample #1.
+`samp1_long.fa`: long-read data of sample #1.

-`samp1_short_1.fa` and `samp1_short_2.fa` are paired-end short-read data of sample #1.
+`samp1_short_1.fa` and `samp1_short_2.fa`: paired-end short-read data of sample #1.

-### <a name="output"></a>Output file
+### <a name="output"></a>Output files
-`updated.gtf` is the generated enhanced gene annotation file, which contains both known annotation(`original.gtf`) and reliable novel transcript information extracted from long and short-read data.
+`updated.gtf`: enhanced gene annotation file.
+It contains both known annotation(`original.gtf`) and reliable novel transcript information extracted from long and short-read data.

+`ucsc_known.gff` and `ucsc_novel.gff`: custom tracks of known and novel transcripts which are ready for UCSC genome browser visualization.

+`stats_summary.txt`: summary statistics of the whole pipeline.
+It includes number of long-read derived novel transcripts, novel exons, novel splice sites and so on.

+""

 ### <a name="intermediate"></a>Intermediate and log files
 Intermediate files will be generated in four folders: `alignment`, `gtf`, `logs`, and `benchmark`.